Property Preservation Winterization Overview

 Don’t underestimate the need for iron-clad documentation.
 The day will come when you have to prove or disprove an allegation against you, so it is really important to keep more records for yourself than you ever submit to your clients.

 Remember, the checklists included in this guide are only a starting point.
 Use them as a

 template to create your own which you can revise and update as needed.

 Photo documentation is critical, and you will be required to back up all winterization work with high quality photos.
 You will not be paid for work performed if it is not fully photo documented, and there are no exceptions.

 It is your responsibility to submit before, during, and after photos of all work done.
 These photos will be used to justify any bids you are submitting and to document the property’s condition.

 All photos must be right side up, and most companies prefer them to be landscape rather than portrait.
 Photos that are distorted, fuzzy, too light, too dark, or unclear in any way will usually be deleted by the company’s QC department.
 If you are lucky, they will request replacements, but if you’re not, they might just cancel the payment to you and send another contractor to do the job.
-It is very common for monies to be withheld because of inadequate photos.
+It is very common for money to be withheld because of inadequate photos.

 Do not send duplicates of photos.
 Specific photo requirements are often included on the work order, but if they are not, take time to find out your client’s individual requirements.